 Keep it simple and specific: a moment, a memory, a feeling.

-Jot down 3 things and then spend a moment to soak in the feeling.
-More on gratitude journaling, here.
+Jot down those three good things and then spend a moment to soak in that feeling.